JetBrains/kotlin-web-site/docs/topics/js/js-ir-migration.md

 }
 ```

-## Convert functions with a receiver in external interfaces to regular functions
+## Convert functions with receivers in external interfaces to regular functions

 **Issue**: external declarations can't contain functions with receivers, such as extension functions or properties with corresponding
 functional types.